carpentries-incubator/lc-webscraping/_episodes/05-conclusion.md

 ---
-title: "COMING SOON: Conclusion"
+title: "Conclusion"
 teaching: 15
 exercises: 15
 questions:
+- "When is web scraping OK and when is it not?"
+- "Is web scraping legal?
+Can I get into trouble?"
+- "How can I make sure I'm doing the right thing?"
-- "What are the legal implications of web scraping?"
+- "What can I do with the data that I've scraped?"
+- "Can password-protected websites be scraped?"
 objectives:
 - "Wrap things up"
+- "Discuss the legal implications of web scraping"
+- "Establish a code of conduct"
 keypoints:
-- "FIXME"
+- "Web scraping is, in general, legal and won't get you into trouble."
+- "There are a few things to be careful about, notably don't overwhelm a web server and don't steal content."
+- "Be nice.
+In doubt, ask."
 ---

 Now that we have seen several different ways to scrape data from websites and are